garden-io/garden-action/README.md

 ```

 Encoding is necessary to deal with newlines and special characters.
 This action will decode the kubeconfig for usage in the action.

+The secret will be [masked to prevent accidental exposure in logs](https://docs.github.com/en/actions/using-workflows/workflow-commands-for-github-actions#masking-a-value-in-log)

+**If no command has been supplied, the action will expose this value to the the following steps in the GitHub Action job by exporting a `KUBECONFIG` environment variable.**

 ## `kubeconfig-location`